 2. Calamity Jane Meets Dr. Isles, Medicine Woman by JoBethMegAmy.myhomegirls*

-*This user has created several other quality works that require little to no previous understanding of their source material, including a an old Noir story and a sequel to this Wild West adventure.
+This user has created several other quality works that require little to no previous understanding of their source material (TV series Rizzoli and Isles), including a an old Noir story and a sequel to the spectacular Wild West adventure linked above.

 3. Adventures Outside Middle Earth and Groundhog GDIME by AnnaFan